adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 19/11/20

+* I found a big after writing and running functional test for the feature.
+Systems exist and survive because they work.
+Do it even if it feels meh.

 ## 18/11/20

 * Making an algorithm useful IRL>>>>Creating the algorithm in the first place.